 On June 28, 2018, the Company filed a registration statement on Form F-3 (the "Form F-3") with the United States Securities and Exchange Commission (the "SEC"), allowing the issuance of up to US\$100,000,000 in common shares, preferred shares, debt securities, subscription receipts, warrants or units of the Company.
-Concurrently, the Company filed a preliminary short form prospectus with securities regulators in the provinces of British Columbia, Alberta, and Ontario.
+Concurrently, the Company filed a preliminary short form base shelf prospectus with securities regulators in the provinces of British Columbia, Alberta, and Ontario.

 On July 12, 2018, the Company filed an amendment to the Form F-3 with the SEC, concurrently with a final short form base shelf prospectus with securities regulators in the provinces of British Columbia, Alberta, and Ontario.
 The Form F-3 was declared effective by the SEC on July 27, 2018 and, in conjunction with the Canadian final short form base shelf prospectus, will allow the Company to maintain financial flexibility.
-The Company has no immediate intentions to undertake an offering.